-On May 29th LEARN took in two horses, Spirit and Bailey, who were 2 of 25 starving horses from a cruelty and neglect case being worked on by Valiant Rescue.
+On May 29th we took in two horses, Spirit and Bailey, who were 2 of 25 starving horses from a cruelty and neglect case being worked on by Valiant Animal Rescue.

 In December of last year, this group of six starved horses came to L.E.A.R.N. from an animal neglect case in Camden, South Carolina.
 All were 1's and 2's on the Henneke Body Scoring Scale which meant a lot of time and money with intense rehabilitation.
-Thanks to your love, prayers, and support they are thriving and are available for adoption!
-We could not do this without you and we greatly appreciate your efforts!
+Thanks to your love, prayers, and support they are thriving!

 Please look for their story as the documentary, Finding Forever Homes, unfolds.

 On September 26, 2017, we received a phone call from a local police officer who was on scene with a pony that had been mauled by dogs.
 The officer was shaken by the situation, it reflected in his voice, and knew the pony needed immediate medical attention.
 He was awaiting the arrival of animal control so that proper legal actions were taken but he needed us to be prepared.
 We sent out many calls for transport in that area.
 The Bazzle family (wonderful volunteers who have also adopted two of our horses) headed out with no questions asked.
 Dr. Lizzy Wisner, a veterinarian living not far from the scene, was there within 30 minutes of receiving clearance.
 She made an initial evaluation and administered emergency medical care.